Faculty

 Administrator Roles

-Academic college deans are members of the stage party and play an important role by briefly addressing graduates prior to degree conferral, participating in doctoral degree conferral (if applicable), and shaking degree candidates hands as they cross the stage.
+Academic college deans are members of the stage party and play an important role by briefly addressing graduates prior to degree conferral, participating in doctoral degree conferral (if applicable), and congratulating candidates as they cross the stage.

 Associate deans are members of the stage party and primarily coordinate student speaker and banner carrier selection for their respective college.
-During the ceremony, the associate deans shake degree candidateshands as they cross the stage.
+During the ceremony, the associate deans congratulating candidates as they cross the stage.

 Faculty Roles

-The grand marshal is a faculty member who is nominated by the college and then must be reviewed by the Provost for this role.
-This is typically a senior and well-respected faculty member within the college.
-This person may carry the mace and concludes the ceremony, being the first one to process in and out.
+The grand marshal is a faculty member who is nominatedto represent the college and then must be reviewed by the Provost for this role.
+This person may carry the mace and is the first one to process in and out.

-Each academic college designates a lead marshal who typically serves for three to five years in this role.
-Lead marshals work collaboratively with the dean, associate dean, chairs, Commencement Committee, and Office of the Provost to coordinate and share information about faculty participation in Commencement.
-The lead marshal usually serves as a faculty marshal, but deans have previously selected lead marshals to serve as a VIP marshal.
+Each academic college designates a lead marshal who work collaboratively with the dean, associate dean, chairs, Commencement Committee, and Office of the Provost to coordinate and share information about faculty participation in Commencement.
 Additional aspects of the lead marshal position include:

 • inviting and encouraging faculty to attend the ceremony as part of the processional